RamyHakam/ZTeam-Chat/README.md

 ## Install the package via npm

-    npm install --save zteam-chat
+   $ npm install -g zteam-chat
+   $ zteam-chat

-## How to use it
+## How to use it in your application

 1- Require it in your application